 graphics: photographs, illustrations with soft blends of color gradients

-When using larger areas of black, we highly recommend using rich black which is made up of 75% Cyan, 68% Magenta, 67% Yellow and 90% Black.
-When graphic designers “Fill with Black”, Photoshop fills your selected area with 100% of all inks, not just black.
-“Just Black” produces a dull grey color, but “Rich Black” produces a richer, darker, true black.
-To achieve this, simply “Fill with Foreground Color” with the appropriate CMYK values assigned.
+When using larger areas of black, we highly recommend using RGB black which is made up of 0% Red, 0% Green, 0% Black.
+When graphic designers “Fill with Black”, Photoshop fills your selected area with all inks, not just black.
+“100% Black” produces a dull grey color as only black ink is being used, but “Rich Black” produces a richer, darker, true black by combining all ink colors.
+To achieve this, simply “Fill with Foreground Color” with the appropriate RGB values assigned.

 Composite (Flattened) File